hirokiky/gitpitch/2019djangocongress/PITCHME.md

 ### Operators

 These `Everyone`, `IsUser` are "Operators".
-It should be callable to take HttpRequests and return Bool.
+It should be callable which takes HttpRequests and will return Bool.

 * [Default operators](https://github.com/hirokiky/django-keeper/blob/master/keeper/operators.py)